 Open to all older adults.

+Contact for information.
 Visit the website for information about how to volunteer as a driver companion.

 Stoney Creek Seniors Outreach Services